amitrai48/amitrai48.github.io/_posts/2018-05-23-typeclass-in-scala.markdown

 ### Subtype Polymorphism

 Subclasses provide different implementations of some superclass method.
 The decision on which implementation is being invoked is made at **runtime**.
-Let us consider a simple example of a function plus which adds to values of type `A`.
+Let us consider a simple example of a function plus which adds two values of type `A`.

 ```scala
 def plus[A](a: A, b: A): A = ???
 ```

 The implementation for the above function depends on type `A`.
-Based on type the definition of add changes.
+Based on type, the definition of add changes.
 One way to solve them is through subtyping.

 ```scala
 scala> trait Plus[A] {